avida-zone/.github/profile/README.md

 # AVIDA ZONE

 Welcome to the AVIDA code repositories, we are thrilled to have you here!

+Learn about AVIDA in more details, please see our [presentation].

 Here is some useful link to guide you around:

 - [UI for AVIPAD]: The code for the [launchpad]
 - [CW contracts]: The CosmWasm Smart contracts for onchain functionalities of AVIPAD
 - [Adaptor]: A modification on the [cw20-adaptor by InjectivLabs], see [diffs]
 - [ursa services]: The mock environment intended ONLY to be used as a demonstration.
 It performs operations for verifiable credential issuers and holders.
 For the actual flow please see [AnonCreds specification, a project by the Hyperledger Foundation]

 [ui for avipad]: https://github.com/avida-zone/launchpad-injective-hackathon
 [cw contracts]: https://github.com/avida-zone/cw-contracts-hackathon23